Mentoring and Guidance

 School life and changing schools can be a daunting experience for students, academically, emotionally or physically.
 To ensure that students of all abilities are challenged, stimulated, supported and engaged, we have support services at different levels to work with them.
 The support may take the form of a mentoring.

-The Director of Inclusion at Bonus Pastor is Mrs S Quinn (Assistant Headteacher and Designated Safeguarding Lead)
+- The Director of Inclusion at Bonus Pastor is Mrs S Quinn (Assistant Headteacher and Designated Safeguarding Lead)

-The Mentoring & Guidance Co- coordinator is Mrs. John-Baptiste.
+- The Mentoring & Guidance Co-ordinator is Ms. P John-Baptiste.

-Learning Mentors are Ms. Simmons, Mr. Elliot Mrs. Quinn, Ms. Stock and Ms Hill.
+- Learning Mentors are Ms. D Simmons, Mr. M Elliot Mrs. S Quinn, Ms. R Stock and Ms R Hill.

 - Work directly with identified individuals and groups of students as necessary to help overcome barriers to learning and rise achievement.